nltp-ashes/Nanosuit/README.md

 4. Follow the installation instructions.

 To **uninstall** the addon :
-1. Start your game and open the MCM settings;
-2. Enable the "Addon removal" option;
-3. Load your save-game.
-Once loaded, save again;
+1. Un-wear the suit if you have it equipped;
-4. Close your game, disable and delete the addon from MO2.
+2. Close your game, disable and delete the addon from MO2.

 ---